SwinRoverTeam/Website/README.md

 - page for system overview
 - showcase page to show off designs and productivity
 - news page for latest updates

-- Reduce git clutter
-    - follow above rules

-- Reduce code complexity
-    - begin moving to react and typescript with tailwind for css
-    - reduce the amount of code required to add content

 ### Directory map
 ```